retsoced/atomic-grav/README.md

 ## Installation

 So you want to do this?
 Great, start by either cloning this repo or forking it.
+The top tagged commit will always be the latest, stable version in the [master branch](https://github.com/retsoced/atomic-grav/tree/master).
+All work under the Development branch is to be treated as a beta releas and the tagged versions in the Development branch can be considered stable(ish).

 1. Clone the [Pattern library repository](https://github.com/retsoced/atomic-grav) to a folder in the webroot of your server, e.g. `~/webroot/grav`.
 Launch the **console**:
    ```